codecademy-engineering/intermediate-go-training-2023/README.md

 # Structure

-Lessons are chronologically ordered in the numbered dirs.
+Challenges are chronologically ordered in the numbered dirs.

-Each lesson dir contains an:
+Each challenge dir contains an:

-- `examples.md` to introduce relevant concepts
+- `examples.md` to introduce relevant tools / concepts
-- `instructions.md` with your challenge
+- `instructions.md` to detail what you should do for the challenge

-Challenges are designed to be completed iteratively each one expanding on code you've written in previous steps.
+Challenges are designed to be completed iteratively so that each one you code is built upon what you had created in previous steps.

-**By the end, your efforts will have culminated in a single, workable application!**
+By the end, your efforts will have culminated in a single, workable application.

-Solutions to each lesson can be found under the `solutions` dir.
+Solutions to each challenge can be found under the `solutions` dir.

-See lesson #1 to get started!
+See challenge #1 to get started!